George Stroumboulopoulos: Apple Music

-Other Works
+Other works

 Stroumboulopoulos has also hosted a highly regarded documentary series of CBC, "Love, Hate & Propaganda" which was based on examining how propaganda affected and lead to shape crucial events that occur in the 20th century.
 The documentary included War on Terror, Second World War, and the Cold War.

 Over the course of his career, George has interviewed multiple sports stars, entertainment icons, and world leaders.

 Charity and public awareness

 Stroumboulopoulos and The Hour sponsored the 'One Million Acts of Green' Internet Website challenge, calling on Canadians to register environmental acts they've done.
 The campaign registered over 1.6 million acts on the website.
 George and his family have been devoted to this cause also supported by Dr. David Suzuki.

-Stroumboulopoulos is a strong advocate of social issues and has been actively part-taking in many global initiatives and involved with numerous charitable initiatives, such as hosting the 'HipHop4Africa' Mandela Children's Fund Canada and CapAids February 2006 Toronto benefit.
+Stroumboulopoulos is a strong advocate of social issues and has been actively partaking in many global initiatives and involved with numerous charitable initiatives, such as hosting the 'HipHop4Africa' Mandela Children's Fund Canada and CapAids February 2006 Toronto benefit.
 He has traveled to the Arctic for a special on literacy, youth culture and the loss of Inuit identity.
 He has been to Sudan with War Child Canada, and Zambia for a World AIDS Day special documentary.
 He also supports Make Poverty History.
 He joined other prominent Canadians in sharing views on global issues in the March 2010 issue of Upstream Journal magazine.

 He was executive producer and co-host of Canada for Haiti television with Cheryl Hickey and Ben Mulroney to help the humanitarian crisis in Haiti after a devastating earthquake.
 He managed to raise over $27 million for the victims of Haitian earthquake.

 He also presented at Vancouver's EPIC Expo in May 2011 where he showed support for Fair Trade and the work of Fair Trade Vancouver.

 Stroumboulopoulos was selected by the United Nations World Food Programme (WFP) as an official ambassador in March, 2011, thus being named the first Canadian National Ambassador Against Hunger.

 Personal life

 George Stroumboulopoulos follows a vegan and straight edge lifestyle.
 He is a fan of the Montreal Canadiens hockey team.
+He lives in Los Angeles, California.

+He has been diagnosed as having post-concussion syndrome, due to his past history of motorcycle crashes, hockey injuries and fights.